 Collected data was chronologically arranged with respect to the questionnaire outline to ensure that the correct code is entered for the correct variable cleaned and tabulated.
 The tabulated data was analyzed using descriptive, correlation and regression statistics in with the aid of Statistical Package for Social Sciences (SPSS 21.0).
-Multiple regression statistics was used to establish the relationship between the total quality management practices and performance among Commercial banks in Garissa County, Kenya based on the regression model shown here below:
+Multiple regression statistics was used to establish the relationship between the total quality management practices and performance among Commercial banks in Kenya, case of Kenya Commercial Bank Limited based on the regression model shown here below: